pavedroad-io/blueprints/microservices/ga/workerPool/README.md

 - The user.name and user.email are set in your git configuration
 - A GitHub Personal Access Token is available in the GH_ACCESS_TOKEN env variable
 - A .gitignore file with entries
-- An initialized templates repository
+- An initialized blueprints repository

 It doesn't generate a git tag; pick your own.
 Once preflight.sh successfully executes, a ".pr_preflight_check" is created.
 Until this